If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 But you are sacrificing a lot of features.
-The Peak 30 does not have attachment points for a helmet, skis or a snowboard, so it’s definitely not an amazing option for everyone.
-In fact, this backpack is best for people who are just getting into touring, and need something waterproof to carry their on-the-trail necessities.
+The Peak 30 does not have attachment points for a helmet, skis, or snowboard, so it’s definitely not an amazing option for everyone.
+In fact, this backpack is best for people who are just getting into touring and need something waterproof to carry their on-the-trail necessities.

-Which also makes it really versatile; the waterproof exterior is great both for snow and heavy rain, but the breathable backpanel allows you to wear the pack even during warmer months of skiing.
+This also makes it really versatile; the waterproof exterior is great both for snow and heavy rain, but the breathable backpanel allows you to wear the pack even during warmer months of backcountry skiing.

 It does have attachment points for hiking/ski poles, so at least you wouldn’t have to carry those in your hands.
 And it has a lot of pockets – about 12 different ones, which is pretty amazing.

 The pack has a spacious main compartment that is hydration compatible, but it doesn’t come with a reservoir.
-Which is fine - none of the backpacks featured here come with a hydration reservoir.
+This is fine – none of the backpacks featured here come with a hydration reservoir.

 The Evoc Patrol Snow ski backpack is a good affordable option.
 It’s under $150, which is pretty rare for a backpack of such high quality.
 It is made from 100% polyamide with PU coating, for great water and abrasion resistance.